-Reflection Paper: this writing assignment will be a reflection paper on your political thoughts and attitudes of American government and politics.
-You must submit this paper on Canvas.
-Late papers and hard copies will NOT be accepted.
+Reflection Paper: the writing assignment will be a reflection paper on your political attitudes and thoughts of American government and politics.
 Specific guidelines will be provided at the appropriate time in the class.
-Paper length: 3 to 5 pages, plus references.
+Paper length: 3 to 5 pages plus references.